3hJalter/simple-CRUD-hook-nodejs/README.md

 ﻿# simple-CRUD-hook-nodejs
- - Step by step:
- 1. Run cmd in folder back-end
- 2. fill 'npm start'
+- Guide: 'npm start' on both front-end and back-end folder
+- React must run on port 3001 and NodeJS on port 3000